pawelgrzybek/pawelgrzybek.com/content/posts/2019-03-19-build-your-first-aws-serverless-app.md

 ![AWS Console CloudFormation Stacks — Confirmation that package has been deployed successfully](/photos/2019-03-19-8.jpg)

-The stacks resources tab clearly shows us all of the resources that have been created to deploy the app and link the services together: Lambda function, API Gateway, IAM role and a bunch of permission and deployment-related stuff that the SAM transformation created for us.
+The stacks "resources" tab clearly shows us all of the resources that have been created to deploy the app and link the services together: Lambda function, API Gateway, IAM role and a bunch of permission and deployment-related stuff that the SAM transformation created for us.

 ![AWS Console CloudFormation Stack — Resources tab](/photos/2019-03-19-9.jpg)